 Let’s be honest, what’s not to love about fast food!
 It is as delicious as food can get and you can grab a bite anytime you want.
 Besides, it doesn’t damage your wallet.
-These are just some reasons America is addicted to fast food.
+These are just some reasons America is addicted to fast food, oftentimes helplessly wondering how to stop eating junk food.

 Fast-food chains in the country feed around 50 million people in a day.
 On the flip side, these are also the reasons America has become the most obese country in the world.
 If you think the problem is only limited to your weight, you are badly mistaken.